NorthChild/spartaTest/README.md

 # spartaTest
-solutions and function test using unittest module
+solutions to tasks and testing the solutions using unittest module

 # solutions.py